jpetazzo/shpod/README.md

 - wait for the pod `shpod` to be ready,
 - attach to that pod,
 - delete resources created by the manifest when you exit the pod.

+The manifest will:

+- create the `shpod` Namespace,
+- create the `shpod` ServiceAccount in that Namespace,
+- create the `shpod` ClusterRoleBinding giving `cluster-admin` privileges to that ServiceAccount,
+- create a Pod named `shpod`, using that ServiceAccount, with a terminal (so that you can attach to that Pod and get a shell).

 To execute it: